Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 You want to focus on the night sky, not boulders or water crossings.

 If you can travel, go to the darkest spots on the map.

 Dress in layers and be prepared for moisture (dew) and cold to settle into your bones.

 Establish, and then don't ruin, your night vision.

 Use your peripheral vision, rather than looking at something straight on.

 Humans used to sleep under open skies, enjoying the dark inky blackness filled with twinkling lights.

 Now that we're safely boxed up and have light at our disposal 24/7, we've forgotten what it's like to hike in the dark.

 Night hiking can open up a deep understanding of your place in the universe, or at least teach you a new way of relating to a hiking trail.

-Use these night hiking tips to dip your toe into the fantastic world of hiking in the dark.
+Use these best night hiking tips to dip your toe into the fantastic world of hiking in the dark.